-• en_eff (7776 words)
+• en\eff (7776 words, default)

-This is the long EFF wordlist as published by the Electronic Frontier Foundation in mid-2016.
+This is the long EFF wordlist as published by the Electronic Frontier Foundation in mid-2016 and used by default.
 They put real scientific effort into the creation of this list which might considerably ease the use of passphrases generated with it.
 When using real dice (or other six-based randomness generators) use is definitely recommended!